MicrosoftDocs/win32/desktop-src/wic/-wic-imp-iwicbitmapcodecprogressnotification-decoder.md

 ---
-Description: 'Implementing IWICBitmapCodecProgressNotification (Decoder)' ms.assetid: '686b0875-c7ec-45ee-bd3e-94bfd9e5dcda'
+Description: Implementing IWICBitmapCodecProgressNotification (Decoder) ms.assetid: 686b0875-c7ec-45ee-bd3e-94bfd9e5dcda
-title: 'Implementing IWICBitmapCodecProgressNotification (Decoder)'
+title: Implementing IWICBitmapCodecProgressNotification (Decoder) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Implementing IWICBitmapCodecProgressNotification (Decoder)

 ## IWICBitmapCodecProgressNotification

-When a codec is performing an I/O operation such as [**CopyPixels**](-wic-codec-iwicbitmapsource-copypixels.md) on a large image, it may take several seconds or even minutes to complete.
+When a codec is performing an I/O operation such as [**CopyPixels**](/windows/win32/Wincodec/nf-wincodec-iwicbitmapsource-copypixels?branch=master) on a large image, it may take several seconds or even minutes to complete.
 When end users are unable to interrupt a long-running operation, they may think the application has hung.
 Users will often close an application, or even restart their computers, in an attempt to regain control of their computer when an application becomes unresponsive.

 This interface enables an application to specify a callback function that the codec can call at specified intervals to notify the caller of the progress of the current operation.
 The application can use this callback function to display an indication of progress in the user interface to notify the user of the status of the operation.
 If a user clicks the **Cancel** button on the **Progress** dialog box, the application returns **WINCODEC\_ERR\_ABORTED** from the callback function.
 When this happens, the codec must cancel the specified operation and propagate this **HRESULT** back to the caller of the method that was performing the operation.